-- The responsibility to ensure that the implementation of the program is based on the principles and practices of the organization and the wishes of the Partner/Sponsor. - 2.
-The responsibility for all matters of legal, moral, safety, and ethical concern.
+- 1. The responsibility to ensure that the implementation of the program is based on the principles and practices of the organization and the wishes of the Partner. - 2.
+The responsibility for all matters of legal, moral, safety, and ethical concern (refer to Duty of Care, www.scouts.ca).